 During your visit, you can explore the park on foot by going on a hike (the Desert Discovery Nature Trail is a great way to learn about the flora in the area), take a scenic drive amidst saguaros (the 8-mile Cactus Forest Loop Drive is a must!), or go in search of ancient petroglyphs.

 While snowstorms are not that common, they do happen, so you may get lucky and get to see a scene of cacti coated in white snow!
+It’s certainly one of the more unique places to visit in Arizona.

 Days are short in Denali during the winter, but that brings in opportunities to get glimpses of the northern lights, all while getting the landscape during the day pretty much all to yourself.